IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

    :include: /download

 It is important to note that your working directory will be established as the default directory.
-I.e, the ``data`` directory--which files are downloaded to--will automatically be placed in this file path.
+I.e, the ``data`` directory ( to which files are downloaded) will automatically be placed in this file path.
 Choose your working directory accordingly to suit your desires.

-When downloading a file from the API, different folders within the ``data`` directory will be made to better organize the files.
+When downloading a file from the API, different folders within the ``data`` directory will be created for proper storage.
 See the example file path: ``data/imap/swe/l0/2024/01/imap_swe_l0_sci_20240105_20240105_v00-01.pkts``

 **Example Usage:**

 .. code-block:: bash

     imap-data-access upload /imap/swe/l1a/2024/01/imap_swe_l1a_sci_20240105_v001.cdf
-    Successfully uploaded the file to the IMAP SDC

 See also: